PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 ##### Loading apps

+The base Cytoscape installation will use a collection of apps to generate the Enrichment Map.
+Apps are loaded into Cytoscape using the built-in App Manager.

-We will load apps into Cytoscape using the App Manager.
-Open Cytoscape and from the menu bar, select 'Apps' --> 'App Manager' to bring up a search panel (Figure 4).
+From the Cytoscape menu bar, select `'Apps' --> 'App Manager'` to bring up an app search panel (Figure 4).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_4 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 4.
-Cytoscape App Manager screen.</strong> Search for the app of choice using the 'Install Apps' tab.
+Cytoscape App Manager screen.</strong> Search for the app of choice using the <code>Install Apps</code> tab.
 Beware that the App Manager search engine will respect spaces in entered text (e.g. 'EnrichmentMap' will be found but not 'Enrichment Map').
   <div class="text-left">
     <a type="button" class="btn btn-info" href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_4 }}" target="_blank">Open in new window</a>
   </div>
 </div>

-Search for the app, highlight the correct search result and click 'Install'.
-If the installation was successful, you should be able to select it by name in the 'Apps' menu bar drop-down.
-Also, if you bring up the 'App Manager' you should see it as a listing under the 'Currently Installed' tab.
+Search for the app, highlight the correct search result and click `Install`.
+If the installation was successful, you should be able to select it by name in the `Apps` menu bar drop-down.
+Also, if you bring up the `App Manager` you should see it as a listing under the `Currently Installed` tab.

 ---

-Launch the Enrichment Map app by selecting from the menu bar 'Apps' --> 'EnrichmentMap' --> 'Create Enrichment Map' (Figure 5).
+Launch the Enrichment Map app by selecting from the menu bar `Apps --> EnrichmentMap --> Create Enrichment Map` (Figure 5).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_5 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 5.
-Enrichment Map screen.</strong> The 'Control Panel' on the left is where we will load our data files and adjust the Enrichment Map settings.
+Enrichment Map screen.</strong> The <code>Control Panel</code> on the left is where we will load our data files and adjust the Enrichment Map settings.
   <div class="text-left">
     <a type="button" class="btn btn-info" href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_5 }}" target="_blank">Open in new window</a>
   </div>